bbprojects-org/BMDS/README.md

 - **Create App bundle**: create a ".app" bundle for *BMDS* via Lazarus' "*Project | Project Options*" and the "*Create Application Bundle*" button.
 This will put a ".app" file in the *_bin* folder with the *BMDS* executable

+- **Copy resources to App bundle**: copy the Resources folder, with the machine ROMS etc, into the BMDS ".app" package (*BMDS.app/Contents/MacOS/* folder)

-Note: when ready to use the ".app" file elsewhere ensure you move the *BMDS* executable file into the *BMDS.app/Contents/MacOS* folder, replacing the alias put there by Lazarus.
+Note: when ready to use the ".app" file elsewhere ensure you move the *BMDS* executable file into the *BMDS.app/Contents/MacOS/* folder, replacing the alias put there by Lazarus.
 Put the ".app" file in a DMG file for distribution

 ## License